Mr-Pepe/lintel/docs/error_codes.rst

 Guide <https://google.github.io/styleguide/pyguide.html>`_.

-These conventions may be specified using ``--convention=<name>`` when running lintel from the command line or by specifying the convention in a configuration file.
+These conventions may be specified using ``--convention=<name>`` when running Lintel from the command line or by specifying the convention in a configuration file.

 Two more conventions can be used: ``all`` and ``none``.